 Fortunately, legal help is available.
 The Singapore Lawyer is here to assist you with any legal concerns you may face.

-Get in touch with us now and receive a free initial 30-minute consultation where we will hear your case and advise you on the next steps.
+Get in touch with us now and receive a free 30-minute consultation with a divorce lawyer in Singapore.
+We will hear out your case and advise you on what to do next.

-Frequently Asked Questions About Grant Of Probate In Singapore
+Frequently Asked Questions About A Grant Of Probate In Singapore

 How Much Is A Grant Of Probate In Singapore?

-A probate application without any contentious applications can cost anywhere between $2,000 to $6,000.
+The cost of a probate application may vary depending on the presence of contentious applications.
 You may contact The Singapore Lawyer through the following for more information regarding our legal fees:

 - +65 6974 0068